 Every course in the SBIC curriculum has a syllabus to facilitate instruction and student expectations.
 Syllabi are standardized and contain a course number, name, and description which syncs with this Catalog.
 Expected learning outcomes, required and recommended textbooks, learning resources, course assignments and student evaluation by the instructor, attendance, course milieu and field education, and a course schedule of events per meeting date are included.
 Most instructors also provide a recommended bibliography at the end of the syllabus encourage additional study.
-A clear distinction will be made for assignment requirements for the higher College credit for the courses verses lower Institute credit for the same course.
-Students should pay close attention to the distinctions and are responsible for the rigor of work required for the course tier enrolled.

 COURSE EVALUATIONS: At the end of the course the student is asked to complete a course evaluation and separate learning outcomes evaluation based on learning outcomes written in the syllabus.
 The evaluations follow a scaled Likert level of agreement format for each student response.
 Sections are also included for hand-written comments.